-Projects that do not meet at least one of the three national objectives will not be considered for funding.
+Projects that do not meet at least one of the three national objectives shown above will not be considered for funding.
 Any activity not shown to meet at least one of the three national objectives will not be considered for funding.
+The application for funding must clearly demonstrate how the identified national objective(s) will be met.